erwanM974/hibou_label/README.md

 Interaction terms can be composed inductively using some operators so as to build more complex interaction terms.
 We define the following operators:
-- "strict", "seq" and "par", which are the "scheduling operators"
+- "strict", "seq" and "par", which are the classical "scheduling operators" and "coreg", which is another special "scheduling operator"
 - "alt" which is the "alternative operator"
 - "loop_strict", "loop_seq" and "loop_par" which are "repetition operators"